k10app/k10app/README.md

 kubectl port-forward --namespace k10app --address 0.0.0.0 service/router 80:80
 ```

-(OPTIONAL) if you want to route it over an SSH tunnel, use an inbetween port (eg 1080)
+(OPTIONAL) if you want to route it over an SSH tunnel, use an in-between port (e.g. 1080)

 ```shell
 kubectl port-forward --namespace k10app --address 0.0.0.0 service/router 1080:80